norlab/LIS-546-SPR2021/content/overview_and_intro.md

 I will also introduce some more advanced topics that relate to processes of acquiring, packaging, linking, and representing data such that it can be published to the web.

 <h2><a id="Exercise">Exercise</a></h2>
 Introduce yourself on the [Canvas discussion board](https://canvas.uw.edu/courses/1465297/discussion_topics/6135505).
+This is not a graded exercise.